Overview

 | Low-detail or continuous linear areas (Side yards, open lawns) | ~ 15 ft spacing |

-The goal is clear visual availability of objects and layout, not precision measurement
+General rule: more features means tighter capture density, while fewer features allows wider spacing without affecting interpretability.
+The goal is clear visual availability of objects and layout, not precision measurement.

 Capture Example

-- Purpose: The iGUIDE Site Plan provides a visual overview of a property’s exterior (e.g., landscaping, driveways, walkways, pools, grass areas, gardens).
-It is for reference only and not a certified land survey or precise measurement tool
+- Purpose — provides a visual overview of exterior features such as landscaping, driveways, walkways, pools, grass areas and gardens, for reference only

-- Equipment: iGUIDE uses PLANIX cameras, designed mainly for indoor mapping.
-While they can capture outdoor spaces, they are not certified for surveying.
-All exterior measurements should be considered illustrative only
+- Equipment — PLANIX cameras are designed mainly for indoor mapping and are not certified for surveying, so all exterior measurements are illustrative only

-We are not able to accommodate site plans for the following property types:
+Site Plans are only available for the following residential property types:

 Frequently Asked Questions